ThunderFly-aerospace/docs/avionics/TFRPM01/faq.md

 This issue occurs because the PCF8583 driver was disabled in the firmware by the PX4 development team due to memory constraints on some autopilots.
 However, the solution is simple.

 You need to enable the `drivers/rpm/pcf8583` driver in the board configuration in PX4 and then recompile the firmware.
-This will make the TFRPM01D (pcf8583) driver available on your autopilot.
-For more details on enabling the driver, please refer to the [official PX4 documentation](https://docs.px4.io/main/en/peripherals/serial_configuration.html#configuration-parameter-missing-from-qgroundcontrol).
+This will make the TFRPM01 (pcf8583) driver available on your autopilot.
+For more details on enabling the driver, please refer to the [official PX4 menuconfig documentation](https://docs.px4.io/main/en/hardware/porting_guide_config#px4-menuconfig-setup).

 ## How many TFRPM01 sensors can I connect to the autopilot?